-Tuition and fees
+Tuition & fees

 As well, following items are required for the SCBScN program, which will cost approximately $1,500:

 - Standard uniform with Saskatchewan Collaborative Bachelor of Science in Nursing (SCBScN) logo

 - Electronic Mobile Devices (EMDs)

-Additional education and documents
+Additional Education and Documents

 - Criminal Record Check and Vulnerable Sector Search

-Standard First Aid courses are available through Saskatchewan Polytechnic, the University of Regina, St. John’s Ambulance and the Canadian Red Cross.
+Basic Life Support (BLS) – CPR for Health Care Provider (HCP) Certificate courses are available through University of Regina, Heart and Stroke Foundation of Saskatchewan, St. John’s Ambulance and Canadian Red Cross.

-CPR Health Care Provider courses are available through Saskatchewan Polytechnic, the University of Regina, Heart and Stroke Foundation of Saskatchewan, St. John’s Ambulance and Canadian Red Cross.
+Standard First Aid courses are available through the University of Regina, St. John’s Ambulance and the Canadian Red Cross.

 - Saskatchewan students can apply for the Canada-Saskatchewan Integrated student loan program.

 - Students from other provinces apply through their home province.
-Information is available at http://www.canada.ca/en/services/benefits/education/student-aid/grants-loans/province-apply.html
+Information is available at https://www.canada.ca/en/services/benefits/education/student-aid/grants-loans/province-apply.html

 You may wish to work part-time while attending the SCBScN program.
 However, the heavy workload of the program may make this challenging.
 In addition, some courses may require you to obtain your clinical practice experience in a location outside of Regina or Saskatoon or on a variety of days (including weekends) and times (including evenings), which could interfere with your work schedule.
 Students who need to work during their program are recommended to not apply for the August or December Exit options.